DOVER -- The land by 7-Eleven that links the Valley Trail will finally be developed by its new owners -- the town itself.

 There has been a conceptual design drafted that includes benches, tables and playground equipment.
 It will serve to accommodate those who use the Valley Trail.

 "Inevitably, every single person will have a vision for what it could be," said Anelli.
-"By the end of the day, everyone will be in concert for using the land as a gathering place or a greenspace for people who already appreciate the Valley Trail, so they can sit and watch the world
+"By the end of the day, everyone will be in concert for using the land as a gathering place or a greenspace for people who already appreciate the Valley Trail, so they can sit and watch the world go by."

 It is not a "down-to-details spec," Black said.
 The development will be finalized over the next couple of months.